All-America college football team: FWAA

 The Football Writers Association of America (FWAA) Team, the second longest continuously published team in college football, has been a staple of the college football scene since 1944.
 It is sometimes referred to as the "Writers' All-America Team".
 The FWAA has selected an All-America team with the help of its members and an All-America Committee which represents all the regions in the country.
 Some who have helped to select this team over the years: Mark Blaudschun, Grantland Rice, Bert McGrane, Blackie Sherrod, Furman Bisher, Pat Harmon, Fred Russell, Edwin Pope, Murray Olderman, Paul Zimmerman.
 The All-America team is selected by a committee of writers representing all conferences and regions of the NCAA.

 The Writers' Team has been highlighted in various media forums.
-From 1946-70, Look published the FWAA team and brought players and selected writers to New York City for a celebration.
+From 1946 to 1970, Look published the FWAA team and brought players and selected writers to New York City for a celebration.
 During that 25-year period, the FWAA team was introduced on national television shows by Bob Hope, Steve Allen, Perry Como and others.
 After Look folded, the FWAA started a long association with NCAA Films (later known as NCAA Productions), which produced a 30-minute television show and sold it to sponsors.
 The team was part of ABC Television's 1981 College Football Series.
-From 1983-90, the team was either on ABC or ESPN, and since 1991 has returned to the national spotlight on ABC.
+From 1983 to 1990, the team was either on ABC or ESPN, and since 1991 has returned to the national spotlight on ABC.
 The corporate sponsor for the Writers' team is AT&T, after several years of Cingular being the sponsor.

 WCFF

 The Walter Camp Football Foundation (WCFF) All-America team is selected by the head coaches and sports information directors of the 120 Football Bowl Subdivision schools and certified by UHY Advisors, a New Haven-based accounting firm.
-Walter Camp, "The Father of American Football," first selected an All-America team in 1889.
+Walter Camp, "The Father of American Football", first selected an All-America team in 1889.
 The WCF claims an 80% participation rate in the voting for its All-America team.